ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Features and Capabilities

+While an initial primary motivator for some SPOs to join the Accelerator Program may be financial or network security, the [RealFi SPO Alpha Cohort Campaign Workshop](https://miro.com/app/board/uXjVH8rBCDE=) reflects SPO interest in engaging in an active, progressive or evolving journey with RealFi based on belonging, esteem and self-actualization driving possibility, innovation, creativity, collaboration and trade.<sup><a href="#Maslow">1</a></sup>

-Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by increasing social network density to improve interconnection, quality of information, rate of information exchange, trust and cohesion within RealFi and Cardano networks:<sup><a href="#Density">1</a></sup>
+Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by increasing social network density to improve interconnection, quality of information, rate of information exchange, trust and cohesion within RealFi and Cardano networks:<sup><a href="#Density">2</a></sup>

 * Engaging SPOs beyond the duration of the current, alpha cohort participating in the Accelerator Program
 * Capturing knowledge in the alpha cohort for future cohorts